emersongaudencio/ansible-mariadb-galera-cluster/README.md

  For this, I will be using the scenario described down below:
  ```
- 1 Linux server for ansible
+ 1 Linux server for Ansible
- 1 Linux server for MariaDB (the one that we will install MariaDB using Ansible)
+ 3 Linux servers for MariaDB (the one that we will install MariaDB using Ansible)
  ```

  First of all, we have to prepare our Linux environment to use Ansible